ucberkeley/savio-training-sl7-2017/install.md

 # Introduction

-We'll do this mostly as a demonstration.
+We'll spend about 30 minutes going through this material as a demonstration.
 I encourage you to login to your account and try out the various examples yourself as we go through them.
+The remainder of the scheduled time will be open time for you to work on your installations with each other and with help from us.

 Some of this material is based on the extensive Savio documention we have prepared and continue to prepare, available at [http://research-it.berkeley.edu/services/high-performance-computing/user-guide](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+In particular we have some detailed installation instructions at [http://research-it.berkeley.edu/services/high-performance-computing/accessing-and-installing-software](http://research-it.berkeley.edu/services/high-performance-computing/accessing-and-installing-software).

-The materials for this tutorial are available using git at [https://github.com/ucberkeley/savio-training-parallel-2016](https://github.com/ucberkeley/savio-training-parallel-2016) or simply as a [zip file](https://github.com/ucberkeley/savio-training-parallel-2016/archive/master.zip).
+The materials for this tutorial are available using git at [https://github.com/ucberkeley/savio-training-sl7-2017](https://github.com/ucberkeley/savio-training-sl7-2017) or simply as a [zip file](https://github.com/ucberkeley/savio-training-sl7-2017/archive/master.zip).

-These *parallel.html* and *parallel_slides.html* files were created from *parallel.md* by running `make all` (see *Makefile* for details on how that creates the html files).
+These *install.html* and *install_slides.html* files were created from *install.md* by running `make all` (see *Makefile* for details on how that creates the html files).

-Please see this [zip file](https://github.com/ucberkeley/savio-training-parallel-2016/archive/master.zip) for materials from our introductory training on August 2, including accessing Savio, data transfer, and basic job submission.
+Please see this [zip file](https://github.com/ucberkeley/savio-training-intro-2017/archive/master.zip) for materials from our introductory training on September 19, including accessing Savio, data transfer, and basic job submission.

 # Outline